 Yes.
 Our advisors would be happy to discuss due dates and help find the payment plan that works best for you.

 Flights are one of the few things not included in the program fee.
-Program participants are coming from many locations and leaving from different session sites, so this part of the planning is up to you.
+Program participants are coming from many locations, so this part of the planning is up to you.
 Your trip advisor will, however, provide you with the directions and support to make booking transportation as simple as possible.
-And when you first touch down in Rome, our team will be at the airport waiting to welcome you.
+And when you first touch down in Athens, our team will be at the airport waiting to welcome you.
+All European travel is included.

 You’ll need a current passport with an expiry date at least six months after the program end date.
 If you’ll be applying for a new one, please allow six to eight weeks for processing, as times do vary.
 No visas are required due to the length of time you’ll spend in each country.